 Clean Energy Canada | New law makes it easier for British Columbians to buy electric cars

-VICTORIA—Dan Woynillowicz, policy director at Clean Energy Canada, made the following statements in response to the B.C. government passing a new law that will require automakers to sell a growing percentage of electric vehicles in the province:
+VICTORIA—Dan Woynillowicz, policy director at Clean Energy Canada, made the following statements in response to the B.C. government’s introduction of new legislation that will require automakers to sell a growing percentage of electric vehicles in the province:

 “British Columbians are excited about electric cars and the chance to cut both their fuel costs and pollution.
 It’s a win-win for commuters, but British Columbians have had a tough time finding electric cars on dealership lots and often have had to go on long waiting lists.